bonomichael98/web-api-quiz/README.md

 ## 02 Timer

-The timer is functioning, however when the quiz is finished there isn't currently a system to store the score.
+The timer is functioning, and counts down from 60.
+The quiz ends when the timer runs out or when you answer the final question.

 ## 03 Questions

-The questions do have a method to cycle through to the next question, although I was unable to add a system to check for a correct answer.
+The questions cycle when the correct answer is selected and your score increases by one.